timtomch/sql-novice-library/05-null.md

 > to mark missing data rather than `null`.
 > For example,
 > they will use the date "0000-00-00" to mark a missing date,
-> or -1.0 to mark a missing salinity or radiation reading
+> or -1 to mark a missing page number
-> (since actual readings cannot be negative).
 > What does this simplify?
 > What burdens or risks does it introduce?